maajor/NeuralNetworkPostProcessing/README.md

 Neural Network Post Processing
 ========

-(This Project is Working in Progress, could be with bugs)

 Post Processing for Unity using Convolution Neural Network.
 CNN Model trained with pix2pix/GAN, Fast Neural Style Transfer You can create your style offline and train the network with your own data, making your NNPP!